Military deception: First Barbary War

 In October, 1803 the frigate USS Philadelphia ran aground off the North African port of Tripoli during the First Barbary War and was captured by the Tripolitan forces.
 In February 1804, a U.S. military detachment under the command of Stephen Decatur Jr., was assigned to retrieve the ship or destroy it to keep Tripoli from putting it into service.
 The raiding party deceived the Tripolitan authorities by sailing into Tripoli harbor aboard USS Intrepid, a captured Tripolitan ketch which they disguised as a Maltese merchant ship.
 The ship's Sicilian harbor pilot spoke to the Tripolitan authorities in Arabic, claimed the ship had lost its anchors in a storm, and sought permission to tie up next to the captured Philadelphia.
 Permission was granted and Decatur and his crew overwhelmed the small force guarding Philadelphia, using only swords and pikes to avoid gunshots that would alert authorities on shore of their presence.
 Unable to sail Philadelphia away, Decatur and his crew burned it, then safely escaped.

 War of 1812

-First American Invasion of Canada
+First American invasion of Canada

 In July 1812, General William Hull was at Fort Detroit as the British fortified a defensive position across the Detroit River in Windsor, Ontario.
-Hull decided to move the British to Fort Malden, further away from Detroit, so that he could seize the defenses in Windsor.
+Hull decided to drive the British to Fort Malden, further away from Detroit, so that he could seize the defenses in Windsor.
 To implement his plan, Hull resorted to deception, which began when his troops collected all the boats and canoes they could find.
 On 11 July 1812, Hull sent some boats down the river to Springwells, south of Detroit, in full view of the British.
 At the same time, the American regiment commanded by Duncan McArthur marched from Detroit to Springwells, also observed by the British.